USF-CS631-S24/USF-CS631-S24.github.io/guides/dev-setup.md

 ## ssh to stargate

-We will be using ssh to access our remote RISC-V vm as well as our local RISC-V vm.
-From outside the CS network, you can access CS machines from stargate (which is publically accessible).
+We will be using ssh to access our remote RISC-V machines as well as our local RISC-V vm.
+From outside the CS network, you can access CS machines from stargate.
+You will need to install the USF VPN to access stargate outside the USF campus network ([USF VPN](https://myusf.usfca.edu/vpn)).
 To get to stargate type:

 (Note, all the commands below should be entered at the shell prompt)